isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-04-09-post-in-remembrance-of-reading.md

 #### **NOTES**

 [^1]:Radway, J. A. (1991). *Reading the romance*.
 Chapel Hill, North Carolina: The University of North Carolina Press.
+(Not available in NLB holdings)

 [^2]:The Singapore Memory Project is a whole-of-nation movement that aims to capture and document precious moments and personal memories related to Singapore.
 See www.singaporememory.sg portal